-The student can be introduced to patients and colleagues as a pharmacy student on placement, and the student has been provided with a student name badge by their HEI.
+The student can be introduced to patients and colleagues as a pharmacy student on an experiential learning placement as part of their pharmacy undergraduate training.
+The student has been provided with a student name badge by their HEI.
 Feedback from previous 2nd-year students indicated that students felt they greatly benefited from the opportunity to improve their communication skills with patients in a "real-life" environment.
-Under the supervision of their pharmacist, students are encouraged to interact with patients and to reflect on these interactions in the context of their own professional development.
+Under the supervision of their pharmacist, students are encouraged to interact with patients and reflect on these interactions in the context of their own professional development.
 Students are also reminded before they go on placement to be mindful not to treat the patients they meet as "case studies", but to be respectful, courteous, and empathetic always.